f5devcentral/f5-waap/waf-lab/waf-lab.rst

 Exercise 5: Performance and Security
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Start in VoltConsole and switch to the "Web App & API Protection" context.
+Start in F5DC Console and switch to the "Web App & API Protection" context.
 [You should already be here from previous lab]

 We can view details of successful requests and blocks by navigating to "Apps & APIs"